Getting Started with Organizations¶

 If you want to change the name of an organization, for example to change a system-generated name to a more user-friendly one, contact Snowflake Support.

-Enabling the ORGADMIN Role for an Account¶
+Enabling the ORGADMIN Role in an Account¶

 Assigning the ORGADMIN Role to a User or Role¶